marwan25-07/CAT/README.md

 # MOONN
-A machine learning model for predicting liquid phase rate constants, featuring training and inference.
+ MOONN is a repository containing a machine learning model for the prediction of Liquid-Phase Rate Constants, using only a reaction's 2D SMILES string as input.
+The repository contains data in which was used to train our model, requirement installations/versions, modular code featuring the architecture used for prediction and finally a notebook that provides a walkthrough for users to trail the model.